-If you are planning a trip to Mcleodganj from Delhi, you can get a direct bus from Delhi that goes until Mcleodganj.
+If you are planning a trip to Mcleodganj from Delhi, get a direct bus from Delhi that goes until Mcleodganj.

 Where to stay in Dharamshala?

-Even though Dharamshala is a great place to stay, not all homestays in Dharamshala are really homestays.
-Locals have commercialized their places and homestays there are more like a hotel where you come, go, and live independently and don’t spend much time with a Himachali family.
+Even though Dhramshala is a great place to stay, not all homestays in Dharamshala are really homestays.
+Locals have commercialized their places and the homestays have become more like hotels where you come, go, and live independently and don’t spend much time with a Himachali family.

-I was not particularly very happy with this commercialization of Dharamshala homestays as I like to know the locals and spend time with them.
+I was not particularly excited by this commercialization of Dharamsala homestays as I like to know the locals and spend time with them.
 But I had to instead focus more on interacting with locals outside my home for homeowners seem to have had enough of tourist interaction.
 Of course, this isn’t true for all the homestays, and especially new guesthouses are more inclusive.

-Having said that, you can find places to stay in Dharamshala just by walking around.
-But do book a place to stay for your first night if you are arriving late in Dharamshala.
-If you are heading straight away to Dharamshala villages, then book a place in either Bhagsu or Dharamkot.
-The taxis can come up to a certain point and then walk.
+Having said that, you can find places to stay in Dharamsala just by walking around.
+But do book a place to stay for your first night if you are arriving late.
+If you are heading straight away to villages, book a place in either Bhagsu or Dharamkot.
+The taxis can come up to a certain point and then you’ll have to walk.

-Book a place in Dharamshala here on Booking.
-Remember that most of the places that the website shows come up in Bhagsu, Mcleodganj, or Dharamkot.
+Book a place in Dharamashala here on Booking.
+Remember most of the places the website shows come up in Bhagsu, Mcleodganj, or Dharamkot.
 If you are arriving late at night, ask your guesthouse about how to reach the place at night.

 After spending a day, feel free to walk around, lose your way in the hidden trails of the valley, and ask for availability and prices.
 Many guesthouses aren’t registered on any tourism website so your best bet to find an affordable place is by walking and asking around.

-I liked Bhagsu and Dharamkot better than Mcleodganj for staying purposes.
+I liked Bhagsu and Dharamkot better than Mcleodganj for living.
 Mcleodganj was louder and had a fast-moving influx and outflow of tourists.

-Upper Bhagsu is better to stay as it is less crowded and more peaceful than lower Bhagsu, which has a daily influx of tourists coming in to pray at the Bhagsunag temple.
+Upper Bhagsu is less crowded and more peaceful than lower Bhagsu, which is visited by a lot of tourists coming in to pray at the Bhagsunag temple.